 Hope arrives in the form of Darlingside’s signature superpower harmonies, drawing frequent comparisons to late-60’s era groups like Crosby, Stills & Nash; Simon & Garfunkel; and The Byrds.
 And yet, their penchant for science fiction and speculative futurism counteracts any urge to pigeonhole their aesthetic as “retro”.
 The four close friends construct every piece of their music collaboratively, pooling musical and lyrical ideas so that each song bears the imprint of four different writing voices.
 NPR Music dubs the result “exquisitely-arranged, literary-minded, baroque folk-pop”, and calls Extralife “perfectly crafted”.

 Darlingside perform all of their music around a single vocal microphone, inviting audiences into a lush, intimate world where four voices are truly one.
 Their 2016 performance at the Cambridge Folk Festival “earned an ecstatic reception and turned them into instant stars”, according to The Daily Telegraph.
 The band tours regularly throughout the United States, Canada, and the UK, and will embark on its first tour of Germany in November 2018.

-Maine Youth Rock Orchestra (MYRO) is a 501(c)(3) nonprofit organization that redefines music education for students (ages 12-18) of all backgrounds and demographics through collaboration with national artists, creating transformational experiences.
+Darlingside is being accompanied by the Maine Youth Rock Orchestra (MYRO), a 501(c)(3) nonprofit organization that redefines music education for students (ages 12-18) of all backgrounds and demographics through collaboration with national artists, creating transformational experiences.